vasylenko/devdosvid.blog/content/posts/2020-05-02-terraform-explained-for-managers/index.md

 ---
 date: "2020-05-02T00:00:00Z"
-description: For those who want to understand the engineering team better and speak on the same technical language — terraform explained.
+description: For those who want to understand the engineering team better and speak with it in the same language — terraform explained.
 tags: ["terraform", "tutorials"]
 categories: [Tutorials]
-title: Terraform explained for managers
+title: Terraform explained in English
 url: /2020/05/02/Terraform-explained-for-managers.html
 cover:
     image: cover-image.png
 images: ["2020-05-02-terraform-explained-for-managers.png"]
 ---

-For example, I have a good technical background, yet sometimes I felt that my teammates saw that I didn’t understand them when discussing a project or a task in-depth.
-Moreover, I knew they were right.
-But, of course, plenty of managers do not have a technical background, and they perform great.

-Some might say that technical skills are not the priority for a manager.
-But I think that +1 to skills is always better than nothing.
-It is a question of time and personal interests, one way or another.

-That is why I decided to share my experience and explain Terraform in one blog post.

-The language of this article will be ‘techie’ but not too much: I want to highlight the main parts the Terraform consists of.
-Although this is not technical documentation (I hope), code examples will be based on AWS cloud configuration, but in-depth knowledge of AWS is not required to understand them.
+You might have heard about Terraform before, but if you have never tried it, this blog can help you to get the main point.

 ## A few words about “Infrastructure as Code"

+First of all, Terraform is the way to manage the infrastructure in the form of code.
+The same way developers write the code to create applications, Terraform code can create the resources in virtual data centers (i.e., clouds).

-IaC is when you describe and manage your infrastructure as… (guess what?) …code, literally.
+Infrastructure as Code, or IaC, is when you describe and manage your infrastructure as… (guess what?) …code, literally.

 In a nutshell, that means you can define all the elements (servers, networks, storage, etc.) and resources (memory, CPU, etc.) of your infrastructure in configuration files, and manage it in a way similar to how you handle the source code of the applications: branches, releases, and all that stuff.